This post was originally published on September 1, 2016 and has been updated for accuracy and comprehensiveness.

 Businesses must identify potential security threats and vulnerable areas that pose the biggest risks to their company.
 Some security risks include:

-- Lack of 24/7 surveillance or blind spots on the property.
+- Lack of 24/7 surveillance or property blind spots.

 - Low visibility at point of sale (POS) locations or other areas containing money or credit card information.